 - Peel the onion and cut in half then slice each half into thin slices.
 Put the vegetable oil into a large skillet on a medium high heat then tip in the onions and sprinkle over the salt.
 You want the onions to soften but not take on too much colour so stir regularly for about 5 minutes until the onions are soft.

-- Add the garlic, chillies, corn and spices to the pan and stir then after 30 seconds turn the heat down to medium.
+- Peel and chop the garlic.
+Finely chop the chillies (leave the seeds in if you like it hot) and drain the corn.
+Add the garlic, chillies, corn and spices to the pan and stir then after 30 seconds turn the heat down to medium.

 - Divide the mixture between the eight tacos and squeeze over a little lime juice then sprinkle with some coriander leaves.